 Your home does not have to be in a flood zone for you to qualify for flood insurance.
 As they say, it’s better to be safe than sorry.
-If your home is near a dam, reservoir or a leveen, securing flood insurance is a good idea.
+If your home is near a dam, reservoir, or levee, securing flood insurance is a good idea.
 Just imagine the devastation brought about by Hurricanes Katrina and Harvey.
-You do not want your home to be part of the statistics do you?
+You do not want your home to be part of the statistics, do you?

 2. Conduct an annual insurance audit